-48-19.
-The Commission shall adopt and enhance bycatch mitigation measures and develop new or amend, if necessary, existing Shark Safe Release Guidelines1 to maximize the survival of sharks that are caught and are not to be retained.
-Where sharks are unwanted bycatch they should be released alive using techniques that result in minimal harm, taking into account the safety of the crew.
-CCMs should encourage their fishing vessels to use any Commission adopted guidelines for the safe release and handling of sharks.

-- 20. CCMs shall ensure that sharks that are caught and are not to be retained, are hauled alongside the vessel before being cut free in order to facilitate a species identification.
-This requirement shall only apply when an observer or electronic monitoring camera is present, and should only be implemented taking into consideration the safety of the crew and observer. - 21.
-Beginning on January 1, 2024, for sharks that are caught by longline vessels and are not retained, CCMs shall [instruct] [ensure that] ensure that the owners and operators of their fishing vessels [to] release these sharks as soon as possible, taking into consideration the safety of the crew and observer, using the following guidelines using the following actions: - (1) Leave the shark in the water, where possible; and - -Use a line cutter to cut the branchline as close to the hook as possible.
-Remove trailing gear from the shark using a dehooker or line cutters; and - When using line cutters, cut the branch line as close to the hook as possible - (1)(2)This paragraph does not apply if doing so would compromise the safety of any person or if a WCPFC observer is collecting samples, and requests assistance collecting samples of shark.

-19:22 Development of new WCPFC guidelines or amendment to existing guidelines for safe release of sharks should take into account the health and safety of the crew.
+- using techniques that result in minimal harm, taking into account the safety of the crew.
+CCMs should encourage their fishing vessels to use any Commission adopted guidelines for the safe release and handling of sharks. - 19.
+CCMs shall ensure that sharks that are caught and are not to be retained, are hauled alongside the vessel before being cut free in order to facilitate a species identification.
+This requirement shall only apply when an observer or electronic monitoring camera is present, and should only be implemented taking into consideration the safety of the crew and observer. - 20.
+Beginning on January 1, 2024, for sharks that are caught by longline vessels and are not retained, CCMs shall require their fishing vessels to release these sharks, as soon as possible, taking into consideration the safety of the crew and observer, using the following guidelines: - (1) Leave the shark in the water, where possible; and - (2) Use a line cutter to cut the branchline as close to the hook as possible. - 21.
+Development of new WCPFC guidelines or amendment to existing guidelines for safe release of sharks should take into account the health and safety of the crew.